articlemetrics/data-quality/README.md

 ## Info

-This repo holds work on data quality for altmetrics data, including:
+This repo holds work on data quality for altmetrics data, including for:

-* x
-* y
-* z
+* Monthly reports inspection, see `monthly`
+* Alerts inspection, see `alerts`

 ## Quick start